 Use a tub or barrel that will have a capacity of at least 15 gallons.
 Measure eight and one-half gallons of water and pour into the barrel.
 Dissolve in the water 32 pounds of caustic soda or lye (the ordinary household grade of lye obtained in grocery stores).
 When the lye dissolves, it will be noticed that the water becomes warm.
 After all the lye is dissolved, stir in the powdered white arsenic a little at a time, as fast as it is dissolved, until the 100 pounds of arsenic has been added.

 The addition of the arsenic generates more heat and no external heat is required.
 This will make about 121⁄2 gallons of a thick, syrupy liquid, containing eight pounds of arsenic per gallon.
 It is important to stir the solution constantly while the arsenic is being added.

-In preparing the bait for use in killing grasshoppers, moisten 100 pounds of bran with the following mixture:
+In preparing the bait for use in killing grasshoppers, moisten 100 pounds of bran with the following mixture.

-1 quart of the home-made arsenite of soda, described above
+1 quart of the home-made arsenite of soda, as described

-5 pounds of common salt

-2 gallons cheap molasses

-About 10 gallons of water

-Stir in 3 ounces of banana oil
+5 pounds of common salt 2 gallons cheap molasses About 10 gallons of water Stir in 3 ounces of banana oil

-All of these baits are applied by broadcasting during the heat of the day so that they break up finely and remain on the surface of the soil.
-If allowed to spread in lumps, the bait may attract wild birds and poultry.
+All of these baits are applied by broadcasting, using about 10 pounds of the moist bran to the acre.
+They should be applied during the heat of the day and scattered so that they will break up finely and remain on the surface of the soil.
+If allowed to spread in lumps, the bait may attract wild birds and poultry, and if allowed to settle on the plants, lumpy bait is almost sure to burn them.
+Therefore, scatter the bait on the soil between the plants.

 Bait prepared according to the improved formula is superior in that it is almost sure to work every time.
-Do not, however, expect grasshoppers to die immediately after feeding on the bait; since several days, or even a week, may elapse between the eating of the poison and the death of the grasshopper.
+Do not, however, expect grass-hoppers to die immediately after feeding on the bait, since several days, or even a week, may elapse between the eating of the poison and the death of the grasshopper.
 It is an invariable rule, however, that the insects stop feeding once they get a little of the bait.
 Their power for harm ends with the taking of the bait, and they die after a few days.